Nau mai! Haere Mai!

 Vision: Building confidence, self directed, lifelong learners and responsible

-Values: Manaakitanga, Whanaungatanga, Inclusion of all, resect for diversity, well
+Values: Manaakitanga, Whanaungatanga, Inclusion of all, respect for diversity, well

 "Te Korowai O To Matou Kura"- "The Cloak of Our School".